jamiegonzalez/idk/Manual.md

 - [Current Source Density (CSD) Tool](./Current-Source-Density-(CSD)-tool)
 - [Data Quality Metrics](https://github.com/lucklab/erplab/wiki/ERPLAB-Data-Quality-Metrics)

-Important note: The ERPLAB Discussion Forums have been retired.
-All comments and questions should be posted to the ERPLAB Email List.

 Important note: In some cases, errors will occur leading to a message that instructs you to report the error to the EEGLAB developers.
 If this happens, please report the error to us at erplab@erpinfo.org and not to the EEGLAB developers.

-The purpose of this User's Manual is to provide a detailed description of the ERPLAB functions, along with a discussion of the overall design of the toolbox.
-For "how-to" information, see the ERPLAB Tutorial, which provides step-by-step instructions for analyzing a typical set of data.
-A [Frequently Asked Questions](./Troubleshooting-and-Frequently-Asked-Questions) document is also available.

-If you have bug reports, requests for features, questions about using the software, and comments of general interest, please post them to the ERPLAB Email List.
-To communicate privately with the developers, send an email to erplabtoolbox@gmail.com.

-ERPLAB Toolbox is a freely available, open source set of MATLAB routines for analyzing event-related potential (ERP) data.
-It uses the freely available, open source EEGLAB toolbox as a front end.
-That is, EEGLAB is used to read in EEG data files and perform various operations on the EEG, and ERPLAB contains a set of new functions, which are added as plug-ins into EEGLAB, extending the set of operations that a user can perform within EEGLAB.
-These plug-ins include additional EEG processing manipulations (e.g., new functions for marking trials with artifacts) along with functions that provide powerful methods for sorting EEG epochs and averaging them together.
-Once a set of averages has been created, they are saved in binary files and can be exported into text files (allowing them to be imported into other ERP analysis systems).

-ERPLAB also contains a set of routines that operate on the averaged ERP waveforms (e.g., making difference waves, plotting, filtering, measurement, etc.).

-As in EEGLAB, the ERPLAB routines can be accessed from the Matlab command window and from Matlab scripts in addition to being accessed from the EEGLAB GUI.
-Consequently, ERPLAB provides the ease of learning of a GUI-based system but also provides the power and flexibility of a scripted system.